 How long does a warning last?

 Most EBAs limit a warning to 12 months, or in some cases 18 months.
-If you repeat the conduct that resulted in the first warning within that time, you can then get a second warning.
-If you repeat that course of conduct again, you can get a final warning.
+If you are found to be repeating the course of conduct that resulted in the first warning within that time, you may receive a second warning.
+If you repeat that course of conduct again, you may receive a final warning.
 Another occasion, and your employer can dismiss you.
+However if you are in the first six months of employment these may not apply, and you would need workplace specific advice.

 This information is of general nature, however the principles should generally apply.